 How should tall cylinders be transported?

 - Use carts or hand trucks to transport cylinders.
+All transport devices should have some way of securing cylinders to prevent them from falling

 - Make sure that two people transport a cylinder if a cart cannot be used.